aayush-goyal/aayush-goyal/README.md

 🚨 Views expressed are my own and do not reflect those of deriva Inc, its management, employees, customers, or any other affiliated party.

-You can also DM me if you want to:
+You can also DM me if you want to:<br />
-✅ discuss ideas and share knowledge.
+✅ discuss ideas and share knowledge.<br />
-✅ have a friendly tennis/badminton/TT match.
+✅ have a friendly tennis/badminton/TT match.<br />
 Use my calendly link: https://calendly.com/aayushgoyal/one-on-one

 ✉️ Seeking new opportunities to further leverage my skill set, expand my learning horizons, and collaborate with an exceptional team in crafting stellar products that delight users.
 Reach out at aayushgoyal.mps@gmail.com.